Namibia.. Dunes Coasts & wildlife

-We have another full day to explore Etosha with a full day game drive in our vehicle as we make our way across the park to the drier western section.
-We will stop at Halali Resort for lunch and to stretch our legs.
+We have another full day to explore Etosha with a full day game drive in our vehicle.
 We will also visit the Etosha Pan, a massive 120x60km salt pan visible from space around which the national park was created.
 The waterholes in the drier western part attract huge herds of animals.
 We will spend some time sitting at one of the waterholes watching the incredible spectacle herd coming and going.
 With a bit of luck we might see one of the big cats, Lion, Leopard or Cheetah coming to the waterhole as well.
 We will arrive at our lodge famous for its flood-lit waterhole by late afternoon in time to enjoy a beautiful Namibian sunset.
-We will be back at the waterhole after dinner which is famous for sightings of Black Rhino, Elephant, Giraffe and Lion coming to drink at night.
-Accommodation: Okaukuejo Resort inside Etosha (B,L,D)
+We will be back at the waterhole after dinner for some more excellent game viewing opportunities.
+Accommodation: Halali Resort inside Etosha (B,L,D)

 Kaokoland to Damaraland